r8dussau/raceAI/README.md

 - *main.py* contains all our python code to run the game with the Artificial Intelligent.
 - *utils.py* contains some functions used in the main file.
 - *imgs* folder contains all the images who are used in this project.
+- *papers.pdf* is the file who helped me to implement the Genetic Algorithm.

 ### Author
 - Raphaël Dussauze